-The classroom component of this course will involve the design, implementation and assessment of a focused project in participants' own classroom or school settings.
+The classroom component of this course will involve the design and implementation of developmental learning approaches in participants' own classroom or school settings.
 Ongoing support, coaching and consultation will be provided jointly by the course instructor and district personnel.
-Participants will be asked to keep a reflective journal in which they document and assess changes in their understanding and teaching practices throughout the semester, and to create a portfolio which represents their learning.
+Participants will be asked to keep a reflective journal in which they document and assess changes in understanding and teaching practices throughout the semester, and to develop a portfolio which represents what they have learned during the course.